-The visible waste lines consisted of PVC pipe.
-The home was connected to a public sewer system.
+The visible waste lines consisted of PVC and cast iron pipe.
 The functional drainage of the drain waste lines appeared to be adequate at the time of the inspection.
-The functionality of washing machine drains or under-floor drain lines is outside the scope of the inspection.
+The functionality of washing machine drains or underfloor drain lines is outside the scope of the inspection.
 These lines are considered underground utilities and are specifically excluded.
 The lines are not visible or accessible, and their condition cannot be verified during a visible home inspection.
 Simply running water into floor drains will not verify the condition of the waste line infrastructure under the home.
 Consult with a qualified plumber for a camera inspection of the sewer laterals if there is any concern as to the condition of the waste lines under the home.